smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 > I see the main distinction between the two fields of practice as purpose.
 Content strategy is essential for a wide range of purposes — media products, technical support, customer service, sales, and marketing, to name a few.
 Content marketing focuses on strategy and implementation for — you guessed it — marketing.

 I'm not saying that one is 'better' than the other or that there isn't any overlap.
-There clearly is – as there is with information architecture and user experience.
+There is – as there is with information architecture and user experience.
 However, my particular interest is content strategy because it's relevant to so many aspects of your business, not just marketing.

 If you want to learn more about content strategy and content marketing there is an [excellent article comparing the two][content strategy article] on the Content Strategy Forum.